suevalov/suevalov.com/content/blog/about-lungo/index.md

 * Learning German and having a textbook with exercises open on my Mac.
 * Watching videos in non-fullscreen mode.

-Going to <span class="highlight">`System Preferences -> Energy Saver`</span> and changing it every time doesn't seem productive to me.
+Going to `System Preferences -> Energy Saver` and changing it every time doesn't seem productive to me.

 And here comes [Lungo](https://sindresorhus.com/lungo):